This document outlines the overarching financial management framework for the Canberra Institute of Technology (CIT).

-As a general principle, public money should not be used to provide hospitality for ACT Government Officers.
-The number of ACT Government officials attending a CIT function involving official hospitality should be restricted to those who would be able to advance the interests of CIT, or where CIT would benefit from their attendance.
+As a general principle, public money should not generally be used to provide hospitality however is permissible in appropriate circumstances.
+The number of persons attending a CIT function involving official hospitality should be restricted to those who would be able to advance the interests of CIT or where CIT would benefit from their attendance.

-The level of hospitality and cost incurred should be relative to the role of the visitor(s) and the benefits accrued to the CIT.
+The nature and level of official hospitality should be relative to the role of the participants and the benefits accruing to CIT as applicable.

-CIT staff must not enter into an arrangement to provide official hospitality unless they have been authorised to enter into such an arrangement.
-Care must be taken to ensure the proper use of CIT funds when conducting CIT ceremonies, purchasing gifts and conducting meetings where hospitality or related expenditure is required.
+CIT staff must not enter into an arrangement to provide official hospitality unless such an arrangement has been authorised by a Financial Delegate.
+Care must be taken in ensuring the proper use of CIT funds when conducting CIT ceremonies, purchasing gifts and conducting meetings where hospitality or related expenditure is required.